-- Grant funds will be awarded directly to the organization.
-It is the responsibility of the organization to administer the award and pay interns. - The County will release 100 percent of the maximum grant amount Grantee upon execution of the contract and Arts and Culture's receipt and processing of an invoice from Grantee requesting payment.
-Processing of an invoice for payment may take up to eight weeks.
-If, for any reason, Grantee does not receive the County's grant funds prior to the intern's start date, Grantee will nevertheless be responsible for paying the intern out of its own funds until Grantee receives the County's grant funds.
+- The County will release 100% of the maximum grant amount upon execution of the contract.
+An invoice for the full grant amount will be included in the AIP 2025 grant agreement package and all grant payments will be disbursed to participating organizations in late May before the start of the AIP program on June 1, 2025. - Grant funds will be awarded directly to the organization.
+It is the responsibility of the organization to administer the award and pay interns. - If, for any reason, Grantee does not receive the County's grant funds prior to the intern's start date, Grantee will nevertheless be responsible for paying the intern out of its own funds until Grantee receives the County's grant funds.